 Delaying setting financial goals will hurt you.
 Defining them takes time, so be kind to yourself and get started.
 You can do it!

-It is officially three weeks until the New Year.
-There is always the traditional rush to figure out what parts of your life you would like to change — financial or otherwise – on the morning of January 1.
+New Year’s Day always brings the traditional rush to figure out what parts of your life you would like to change — financial or otherwise.

+Start now.
 Begin changing your life when you get the initial urge — don’t wait.
-Successfully reaching the goals that you set for yourself largely depends on three components:
+Reaching your goals largely depends on three components:

-- Drive — You need the drive and focus to succeed at your goals.
+- Drive — You need the drive and focus to succeed.

-- A set time frame — When you set your financial goals for 2016, draw up clear and measurable benchmarks that can get you from where you’re currently at to where you want to be.
+- A set time frame — When you set your financial goals for the year, draw up clear and measurable benchmarks to get you where you want to be.

-- Belief – You have to believe that you can set yourself up for success as you work towards those goals.
+- Belief — Believe that you can set yourself up for success as you work toward those goals.

 - Bought a home — I bought a home in 2007 right before the housing crash.
 Fortunately, I didn’t spend like a crazy person and it has been a great experience for me so far.
 How did I do it?
-I spent a lot of time reading about how the process of purchasing a home worked.
-I also looked at my income and had a come-to-Jesus moment with myself and figured out what I was comfortable borrowing versus what the bank felt I should borrow.
+I spent a lot of time reading about the process.
+I also looked at my income and had a come-to-Jesus moment and figured out what I was comfortable borrowing versus what the bank felt I should borrow.

-- Studied abroad in France for six months — I should mention that I only spent $4,000 on everything.
-Everything includes: food, housing, fun, and my French language program.
+- Studied abroad in France for six months — I should mention that I spent only $4,000 on everything — food, housing, fun, and my French language program.
 I was pretty skinny by the end of those six months, but I wouldn’t trade it for anything.
 I can’t share all of my secrets about how I rocked the cost of the adventure.
-But I will say that I worked 70 hours a week for around eight months in order to afford the trip.
+But I will say that I worked 70 hours a week for around eight months to afford the trip.
 I didn’t wait.

 - Aggressively cut my living expenses — I wanted to work for myself.
 I knew that the first year would be the hardest.
-I spent the year prior to working for myself aggressively cutting all of my expenses and by thousands of dollars.
-In fact, my spending was cut by $13,000 for the year when all was said and done.
+I spent the year before I began working for myself aggressively cutting all of my expenses, and by thousands of dollars.
+In fact, I cut my spending for the year by $13,000 when all was said and done.

 Don’t wait on your financial goals — they won’t fall into your lap like crumbs from the dinner table.
-It will take time, focus, and energy to achieve what you would like to achieve for yourself.
+It will take time, focus and energy to achieve what you want for yourself.
 If I had waited, I could have procrastinated my focus away.

-And please, don’t wait for the morning of January One to dawn.
+And please, don’t wait for the morning of Jan.
+1 to dawn.
 Otherwise, all you are likely to achieve is watching that shiny ball dropping in Times Square on TV.
-Don’t wait for that ball to drop.